- Making an Appointment

 Outside Referrals [top]

 Because of limited resources, students requiring long-term counseling may need to be referred to an off-campus professional.
-If a PCS counselor determines that a student’s needs exceed his or her ability to provide adequate services, PCS has an ethical responsibility to refer the student to another counselor.
-While PCS does not endorse or recommend any one particular counselor, a list of qualified local counselors is maintained to meet students’ needs.
+If a CAPS counselor determines that a student’s needs exceed his or her ability to provide adequate services, CAPS has an ethical responsibility to refer the student to another counselor.
+While CAPS does not endorse or recommend any one particular counselor, a list of qualified local counselors is maintained to meet students’ needs.
 The cost of off-campus counseling is strictly the responsibility of the student.

-All contacts are confidential with PCS.
+All contacts are confidential with CAPS.
 No student information is released to anyone outside the counseling offices without the student’s written consent.
 This includes other University offices, faculty, staff or parents.

 Other Services [top]

 Counseling and therapy groups provide a safe environment for you to learn more about yourself and your interactions with others.
-Each semester PCS offers a variety of group meetings.
+Each semester CAPS offers a variety of group meetings.
 If you are interested in a group, come in or call to schedule a screening appointment.
-Most group meetings are held at the Counseling Center in Yuba Hall.
+Most group meetings are held at the Counseling Center in Bell Tower East 1856.

-PCS counselors are available for on-campus and community support through psycho-educational programs.
-These programs can include presentations on different psychological and AOD (alcohol and other drug) issues:
+CAPS counselors are available for on-campus and community support through psycho-educational programs.
+These programs can include presentations on different psychological and alcohol and other drug (AOD) issues:

-- programs provided by PCS to students on-campus
+- programs provided by CAPS to students on-campus

-- programs provided by PCS to faculty and staff
+- programs provided by CAPS to faculty and staff

 - programs provided to community partners